24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Powell's City of Books

-Take your time exploring the store’s extensive collection of books.
-No matter your interests, you’ll find a book to match at this iconic shop!
+Take your time exploring the extensive collection of books at Powell’s City of Books.
+No matter what subject my curiosity mustered up, I was able to find a book to match at this iconic shop.

 Marvel at the Lan Su Chinese Garden in Old Town Chinatown

-From Powell’s City of Books, it’s an 11-minute walk to Lan Su Chinese Garden.
-Located in the heart of Old Town Chinatown, this relaxing garden is a serene escape from Portland’s streets and one of the coolest places to see in Portland.
+From Powell’s City of Books, let’s take the 11-minute walk to Lan Su Chinese Garden (239 NW Everett St).
+Located in the heart of Old Town Chinatown, this relaxing garden is a serene escape from Portland’s streets and, in my opinion, one of the coolest places to see in Portland for first-time visitors.

-Over 90% of the flora at Lan Su Chinese Garden is native to China.
-Within the walled botanical garden, you’ll uncover Chinese water plants, trees, bamboo, and orchids.
-The plants are set to a striking background of covered walkways, bridges, and pavilions.
+When I visited on my first stopover in Portland, I learned that over 90% of the flora at Lan Su Chinese Garden is native to China.
+Within the walled botanical garden, we can uncover Chinese water plants, trees, bamboo, and orchids.
+The plants are set against a striking background of covered walkways, bridges, and pavilions.

 Lan Su Chinese Garden in Old Town Chinatown